plaf2000/ethz-summaries/eprog/eprog_en.md

 It is in`java.io`.

-It has methods similar to `System.out`, but it writes in a file insted.
+It has methods similar to `System.out`, but it writes in a file instead.
 Here's an example:

 ```java
 import java.io.*;